OCEAN EXPEDITIONS WITH INSTRUCTION

 1. Email or call to verify the expedition you are interested has a berth available.

-2. Email your completed application and call with Visa or MasterCard information for the $500 application deposit.
+2. Complete the application then call with Visa or MasterCard information for the $500 application deposit.
 Your charge will not be processed if the expeditions you requested are full or your application is declined.

-3. If you are accepted, your final payment will be due 15 days after the date on your acceptance letter or by January 1st of the calendar year of your expedition, whichever date is later.
+3. If accepted, your final payment will be due 15 days after the date on your acceptance letter if we are in the calendar year of your expedition or by January 1st of the calendar year of your expedition.

 The cost of a Mahina Expeditions berth includes instruction, food, fuel, and moorage.
 It does not include your airfare, visas, meals ashore, personal expenses of any kind, or personal insurance.